One of the most frequently asked questions is, “How Much Does Artificial Grass Cost to Install?”

-For the sake of this exercise, let’s assume we are talking about medium to high-grade synthetic turf, which are by far the most popular selection when presented with all your options.
+For the sake of this exercise, let’s assume we are talking about medium- to high-grade synthetic turf, which is by far the most popular selection when presented with all your options.

-- (note: think about it, you are investing in a synthetic product, that being fake grass, so it makes sense to get the best-looking grass out there which resembles the real thing.
+- (Note: Think about it, you are investing in a synthetic product, that being fake grass, so it makes sense to get the best-looking grass out there, which resembles the real thing.
 Otherwise, you might as well just save your money and go ahead and paint your dead lawn green and call it a day.
-There is a BIG difference between low to high-end turf….a BIG difference!
-The last thing you want is to go from an ugly dead lawn to one that screams FAKE, or to a lawn that blinds your neighbors as they walk by your house due to your poor quality selection — all just to save a few bucks)
+There is a BIG difference between low-end turf and high-end turf….a BIG difference!
+The last thing you want is to go from an ugly dead lawn to one that screams FAKE, or to a lawn that blinds your neighbors as they walk by your house due to your poor quality selection — all just to save a few bucks.)

 Let’s assume we select one of the most popular turfs, which happens to be a med-high-grade turf.
 It is not the cheapest, however, it is definitely not the most expensive by far.
 We are going to use this one in this example due to its popularity.
 This particular turf is $2.55/sqft plus tax.
 For the sake of this exercise let’s also assume there is going to be 15% waste.

 The waste factor will vary depending on the shape of your project.
 On average, there is usually 10-20% waste on turf projects.
 For instance, if you have a pie-shaped yard, you will be looking at a lot more waste than a rectangular yard.
 The turf is rolled out like carpet and typically comes in 15-foot widths, so if you can try to imagine the grass being rolled out in your head, you can visualize how much waste there is going to be with a pie-shaped (or any irregular shaped yard) vs. a simple rectangle.